Patients & Visitors

 If you require medical services and do not have a physician in Minden, please contact Minden Medical Center and our Physician Referral Service will assist you in finding a practitioner to serve your needs.
 Call 318-382-8282.

 Volunteers are members of the Auxiliary and are a very important part of the Minden Medical Center family.
 Their main goal is to give patients and visitors an excellent first and last impression of what the hospital stands for when it comes to customer service.
 They can be found in departments throughout the hospital wearing azalea colored jackets or vests.
-Auxiliary members are trained in HIPPA regulations and receive free meals while at work.
+Auxiliary members are trained in HIPAA regulations and receive free meals while at work.

 We are always looking for new volunteers.
 If you or anyone you know is interested in volunteering and would like to fulfill a need to give back to the community, please call us at 371-5653.